Welcome to the 2013 AGU Fall Meeting!

-The AGU Fall Meeting is the largest worldwide conference in the geophysical sciences, attracting more than 23,000 Earth and space scientists, educators, students, and other leaders.
-For 45 years, energized and passionate Earth and space scientists from around the world have been gathering at AGU’s Fall Meeting to connect with colleagues, broaden their knowledge base, and embrace the joy of science.
-The 2012 meeting took place Monday 3 – Friday 7 December 2012.
+The AGU Fall Meeting is the largest worldwide conference in the geophysical sciences, attracting more than 24,000 Earth and space scientists, educators, students, and other leaders.
+For 46 years, energized and passionate Earth and space scientists from around the world gather at the AGU Fall Meeting to connect with colleagues, broaden their knowledge base, and embrace the joy of science.
+The 2013 meeting takes place Monday 9 – Friday 13 December 2013.

 Each year, the Fall Meeting takes place in the North, South, and West buildings of the Moscone Center, at the intersection of Fourth and Howard Streets, San Francisco, CA 94103.
 The Moscone Center is accessible by BART and MUNI public transit lines, and also in walking distance of many hotels.

 - Numerous workshops, town halls, and social and networking events